This post contains affiliate links.

 How to Convert Power Wheels to Lawn Mower Battery

-Now that we have differentiated between the different types of 12-volt batteries and have determined whether the battery we are attempting to install will fit into the battery storing compartment of the Power Wheels, we can now move onto the explanation of the conversion process.
+Now that I have differentiated between the different types of 12-volt batteries and have determined whether the battery you are attempting to install will fit into the battery storing compartment of the Power Wheels, I can now move on to the explanation of the conversion process.

 To perform the conversion, you will require a pair of wire strippers and four battery terminal connectors.
 If you are looking to purchase quality battery terminal connectors at a reasonable price, consider Glarks's 8-piece terminal connect kit.